Modern Minimalist Garden Design UK | Chelsea-Standard Gardens

 • Plants

-Mature specimens, extensive hedging and grasses for 100+ sqm
+Mature Taxus hedging walls (2.5m height), multiple Betula specimens, extensive grass and perennial mass planting for 100+ sqm

 • Water Features

-Large reflecting pool or multiple integrated water elements
+Large reflecting pool (20+ sqm) or multiple integrated water elements — specialist water feature contractor at £65–80/hour

 • Structures